<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 SSO vendors - IdPs and IDaaS

-In SSO solutions, the process of authenticating users is carried out by a third-party Identity Provider (IdP), often the vendor of an SSO solution.
-This is known as Identity-as-a-Service, or IdaaS.
+With SSO solutions, the process of authenticating users is carried out by a third-party Identity Provider (IdP), often the vendor of an SSO solution.
+Where these Identity and Access Management solutions are cloud-based, this is typically referred to as Identity-as-a-Service, or IdaaS.
 A relationship of trust exists between the user and the IdP, and the IdP and the providers of applications (Service Providers, or SPs).
 When these three entities can communicate securely with one another, this allows one identity to be used to access multiple systems.
 Instead of the user being authenticated by the SP after entering in a username and password, a request is sent to the IdP when the app is accessed.
 The IdP then confirms the user’s identity to the SP, which then authorises them to access the service.

 The end result of the three-way communication between user, IdP and SP is a simple process: